 - Cancer: As one of top causes of death in the United States, many people fear a cancer diagnosis.
 While millions of people hear the phrase “you have cancer” every year, others are misdiagnosed up front, which causes more trouble down the road.
 Colorectal, breast and lung cancer are among the most commonly misdiagnosed types.

 - Stroke: Immediate diagnosis and treatment is critical to minimizing the risk of a stroke.
 Common symptoms include poor coordination, confusion and weakness.
-Unfortunately, if these come on slowly, your doctor could overlook the true root of your problem.
+Unfortunately, stroke injuries are commonly the result of medical malpractice.

 Even the most cautious patients have the potential to become the victim of a medical misdiagnosis.
 If you want to minimize the odds, here are several things you can do: